12 Facts About Arleen Sorkin

 12.

-Since 1995, Arleen Sorkin has been married to television writer-producer Christopher Lloyd with whom she has two sons, Eli and Owen.
+Arleen Sorkin married television writer-producer Christopher Lloyd in 1995, with whom she had two sons, Eli and Owen.